ed-donner/llm_engineering/README.md

 ### A note before you begin

 I'm here to help you be most successful with your learning!
-If you hit any snafus, or if you have any ideas on how I can improve the course, please do reach out in the platform or by emailing me direct (ed at edwarddonner dot com).
+If you hit any snafus, or if you have any ideas on how I can improve the course, please do reach out in the platform or by emailing me direct (ed@edwarddonner.com).
 It's always great to connect with people on LinkedIn to build up the community - you'll find me here:
 https://www.linkedin.com/in/eddonner/

 I'm still polishing up the last couple of weeks of code, but it's looking really terrific and I'll push it in the coming days.

+### An important point on API costs

+During the course, I'll suggest you try out the leading models at the forefront of progress, known as the Frontier models.
+I'll also suggest you run open-source models using Google Colab.
+These services have some charges, but I'll keep cost minimal - like, a few cents at a time.

+Please do monitor your API usage to ensure you're comfortable with spend; I've included links below.
+There's no need to spend anything more than a couple of dollars for the entire course.
+During Week 7 you have an option to spend a bit more if you're enjoying the process - I spend about $10 myself and the results make me very happy indeed!
+But it's not necessary in the least; the important part is that you focus on learning.

 ### How this Jupyter Lab is organized